 The purpose of the Sport and Movement Institute is to promote an atmosphere congenial to research, creative activity and services concerned with human movement and its related phenomena.
-Specifically, the organization endeavors to: (1) provide services of evaluation, consultation and advisement; (2) foster and encourage the generation and communication of ideas and information; (3) interpret and facilitate the practical application of research findings; (4) provide opportunities for individuals and community groups to participate in activities of the institute that include clinics, workshops and seminars; (5) promote and support research and other scholarly activities on the part of the membership.
+Specifically, the organization endeavors to: (1) provide services of evaluation, consultation and advisement; (2) foster and encourage the generation and communication of ideas and information; (3) interpret and facilitate the practical application of research findings; (4) provide opportunities for individuals and community groups to participate in activities of the institute that include clinics, workshops and seminars; and (5) promote and support research and other scholarly activities on the part of the membership.

-TUCKER WILDLIFE SANCTUARY McCarthy Hall 166 (657) 649-2760 or 657-278-2638
+TUCKER WILDLIFE SANCTUARY McCarthy Hall 166 657-649-2760/657-278-2638

 Tucker Wildlife Sanctuary is a 12-acre non-profit nature preserve located in the heart of Modjeska Canyon, adjacent to the Cleveland National Forest.
 It is owned and operated by California State University, Fullerton, and its College of Natural Sciences and Mathematics.
-Tucker Wildlife Sanctuary has a dual mission-to support science and environmental education and to act as a sanctuary for the preservation of local native habitat and wildlife.
-Tucker serves as a unique field research center for Cal State Fullerton students and as a field trip destination for K-12 schools since its programs are built on the California Standards for Science Education.
-Tucker is open to the public Tuesday through Sunday for visitors to enjoy and learn about the local wildlife and natural habitat of the Southern California area and to periodically offer informative community workshops for a minimal fee.
-Naturalist-led group tours are available for \$6/ person.
+Tucker Wildlife Sanctuary has a dual mission - to support science and environmental education and to act as a sanctuary for the preservation of local native habitat and wildlife.
+Tucker serves as a unique field research center for college and university students and as a field trip destination for K-12 schools.
+Its programs are built on the California Standards for Science Education.
+Tucker is open to the public Tuesday through Sunday for visitors to enjoy and learn about the local wildlife and natural habitat of Southern California.
+Naturalist-led group tours are available for \$6/person.
 Admission to the sanctuary is free.
-Tucker's facilities include a small natural history museum/interpretive center, two ponds, a bird observation porch and feeders, a relaxing patio and picnic areas, a small amphitheater, hiking trails, a gift shop, restrooms and a visitor parking lot.
+Tucker's facilities include a small natural history museum/interpretive center, two ponds, a bird observation porch, feeders, relaxing picnic areas, a small amphitheater, hiking trails and a gift shop.
+For tour reservations, call 714-649-2760.
+For more information, visit www.tuckerwildlife.org.